About this listing

 Clover Nook is set next to a ravine complete with a creek that can become a torrent in the spring.
 It is a two-family house with a door between the kitchens.
 The space is very flexible.
 I can offer one or two bedrooms with access to the kitchen or all of my side of the house except my office.
 The large bedroom (this listing) is at the back of the house, has a king bed, and faces the rising sun.
 Guests in this room share a bathroom with the small bedroom.
 I usually cannot accommodate last-minute bookings.

 Guests are welcome to use the kitchen for making beverages or simple meals.
-The house has wireless Internet.
-I don't have much in the way of TV (very basic cable), but I do have Netflix.
-There is only one TV, which is in the parlor.
+The house has wireless Internet, but we do not have TV.
+There is only one TV.
 When the weather is good, guests are welcome to use the garden and the back area.
 I hesitate to call it a patio because it is where I pot plants, but it is where we grill and build fires.
 We have a battered fire pit and plenty of wood.

 I work at home, so my office is pretty much off limits, but everything is negotiable.